aitecraft/profile-manager/README.md

 # Aitecraft Profile Manager

-Introducing the Aitecraft Profile Manager, a heavily customizable profile manager built from the ground up, specifically for Fabric modpacks.
+A heavily customizable profile manager built specifically for Fabric modpacks.
 Featuring multi-language support and an easy to modify configuration for all your modpack needs.

-Built and supported by the Aitecraft team.

 Interested to use this with your modpack?
 Check the [wiki](https://github.com/aitecraft/profile-manager/wiki).

+Built and supported by the Aitecraft team.

 ### Development Status

 The basic functionality of the profile manager is complete.
 The profile manager is useable for most cases and we will continue to provide fixes if needed.
-If there are any features you would like (us) to add, please create an issue or pull request.
+If there are any features or documentation changes you would like (us) to add, please create an issue or pull request.

 ## Implemented Features